-- Police and Administrative divisions 02 and 10 were closed to new hires in 2011, replaced by divisions 12, 20, and HA with lower benefit levels.
-The new divisions are fully or nearly fully funded. - City Manager division 11 closed in 2014.
-Current City Manager does not receive a defined benefit pension. - Police employee contribution increased from 0% to 2.5% in 2011. - New police hires will receive a hybrid plan that has a small pension that is combined with a defined contribution, 401k-style plan.
+- Police and Administrative groups 02 and 10 were closed to new hires in 2010, replaced by groups with lower benefit levels.
+The new groups are fully or nearly fully funded. - City Manager group closed.
+Current City Manager does not receive a pension. - Police employee contribution increased from 0% to 2.5% in 2011. - New police hires will receive a hybrid plan that has a small pension that is combined with a defined contribution, 401k-style plan. - No retirement health care benefit for any administrative employees hired after 2011 and police hired after 2017.
+Instead, employees have access to a Health Care Savings Plan that allows them to save for retirement health care costs with a small City match.